mrc2rules/AsusTUF-Help-Guide/windows/english-en/miscellaneous/Laptop-Upgrades.md

 <summary><strong>Method 1: Crucial Memory Selector</strong></summary>

-Go to [Crucial’s Upgrade Selecor Tool](https://www.crucial.com/upgrades), enter your system details, and it will recommend compatible RAM.
+Go to [Crucial’s Upgrade Selector Tool](https://www.crucial.com/upgrades), enter your system details, and it will recommend compatible RAM.
 It also lists the maximum supported memory for your system.

 {% hint style="warning" %}
 Make sure the listed details match your system specs, or you might end up with the wrong generation of memory.